Skip to content

 With an excellent location on the map, neighbouring Italy and Switzerland while sitting between Paris and the French Riviera, it is safe to say that the Rhone-Alpes region is at Europe’s crossroads.
 The beautiful region of Rhone-Alpes in France is a crucial European transit hub, which links northern France and Europe to the Mediterranean area.

-As you can get from the name, the region was named after the Rhone River and the famous mountain range the Alps.
+As you can see from the name, the region was named after the Rhone River and the famous mountain range of the Alps.
 With so many activities and things to do in the region, Rhone-Alpes has the sixth-largest economy of any country in Europe.

 One of the major touristic attractions in the Rhone-Alpes region is winter sports, and the region has a plethora of those.
 The Rhone-Alpes is one of the biggest regions in Europe for skiing as it has 173 alpine and Nordic ski resorts.
 There are also vast ski areas connected to village resorts.